Share on Facebook Share on Twitter Go to Instagram page Share on Pinterest Go to Youtube channel

 Bastia

-Campo Lavei is a territory in the district of Montecchia di Crosara, in the heart of the hilly area in the DOC Valpollicella.
-The altitude is 410 m with a gentle slope and due east exposure.
-It has belonged to the Tessari family since 1999, and from 2004 onwards it has constituted every year the cru named Campo Lavei, which identifies the highest quality Valpollicella wines of the Tessari house.
-The grapes grown in this vineyard are Corvina, Corvinone and Rondinella.
-Watch the VIDEO!
+Bastia is a territory in the district of Cazzano di Tramigna, in the heart of the hilly area in the DOC Valpollicella.
+The altitude is 320 m with steep slopes and south/south-east exposure.
+It has belonged to the Tessari family since 2010 and has undergone yearly improvements to optimise the productive quality.
+The vineyard is planted with Corvina and Corvinone grapes.
+Watch the VIDEO.

 BIODIVERSITY ON SITE: Natural woodland